qteatime/kate/_sources/user/manual/security/philosophy.rst.txt

 Going further, Kate also attempts to address problems that are not technical in nature.
-Cartridges' metadata can contain information on content warnings, age rating, supported interaction and language, provided accessibility features, and more.
+Cartridges' metadata can contain information on content warnings, age rating, supported interaction modes and language, provided accessibility features, and more.
 These are used by Kate to help you find games that you can enjoy given your own personal context at the moment.